Isabelle Ferreras: Part 3 – Looking to the future: From political bicameralism to economic bicameralism

 Ferreras proposes to organize firms in a bicameral system of corporate governance inspired by bicameral political legislatures.
 The idea is that this organization of firms should grant the workers of a company the same rights as the capital investors.
 Both capital investors and the workers are essentially "investors" in a firm, although in different ways, and should therefore have an equal say.
 The governance of firms should include two operational representative bodies, one for capitalist inventors and one for the workers of the firm.
 Major decisions of the firm should be passed with a Majority of votes in each body.
 In this way, the shareholder's councils and worker's councils have to agree and adopt the same strategic texts and decisions.
 Both bodies have veto power which means that they have to build compromises and the rule of firms can become legitimate.

 Academic inspirations and approach

-In her academic work Ferreras is influenced and inspired by Jürgen Habermas, Jean-Mar Ferry, Amartya Sen, Jean-Phillippe Robé, Joel Rorger and Jon Elster.
+In her academic work Ferreras is influenced and inspired by Jürgen Habermas,Amartya Sen, Jean-Phillippe Robé, Joel Rogers, Joshua Cohen and Erik Olin-Wright.

 Ferreras sees herself as a critical scientist and is inspired by Jürgen Habermas' idea of the critical social scientist whose work is moved by the knowledge constitutive interest to emancipate mankind (Knowledge and Human Interest).
 She wants to help citizens better understand their situation in the specific moment in history they live, to "contribute to their capacity to seek autonomy at a collective and individual level," and affect their own future.
 Methodologically she works hermeneutically to "identify social actor's critical intuitions about the situations they face".